Vendors up the pace to get SFTR solutions in shape

 added that the data requirements are "less consistent with the

-nuances of the securities lending and prime brokerage."
+nuances of the securities lending and prime brokerage.

 Meanwhile, ISLA’s Andy Dyson suggested that